EM-Tec/EM-Tec.github.io/content/about.en.md

 I took a long time to write an original article, plagiarizing the white prostitution party and directly Ctrl+C Ctrl+V in just a few seconds.
 For me, originality is very hard, but the cost of plagiarism is very low.
 Although the current trend of plagiarism is very serious, I believe in respecting the original and protecting the original from now on.
 Tomorrow is another day!
 If there is a quote from my article or work, I hope to indicate the source.
 {{% /notice %}}

-## 關於我
+## About Me

-Yo, this is EM, also known as Elvis Mao or Edit Mr., a Jr. high student who loves technology. <br />
-I like to use technology to create stuff, including programming, music, electronic drawing, graphic design, etc.

-### 💻 &nbsp;目前工作

-- 🤔 &nbsp; 探索新技術並開發解決生活中的問題。用科技使人們的生活更方便
-- 🎓 &nbsp; 就讀衛道中學並且在Google學習各種科技知識
+My name is Elvis.
+I'm a student who graduated from Viator Junoir High School and also a digital artist.
+I like to use different kinds of technology to express myself and do all types of creations, such as paintings, music, graphic design, and web design.
+Besides doing my own, I love collaborating with other creators or open commissions.

 ### 🛠 &nbsp; Tech Stack